epfl-lasa/mpc_motion_planner/README.md

 ```
 cp mpc_solver/motion_planning_lib.cpython-38-x86_64-linux-gnu.so <path_to_venv>/myVenv/lib/python3.10/site-packages
 ```
 If you are not using python 3.10, modify this command accordingly.
+Then activate your virtual environment (`source myVenv/bin/activate`) and install the requirements :

+`pip install -r requirements.txt`

 To use the library within your project, write at the top of it:

 ```
 import sys